augustobor/augustobor/README.md

 🖥️ I am learning and making web apps.
 My final goal is always to grow as a professional and be able to collaborate with awesome projects.
 The world of programming still offers new things and we should work on improving the world that we live in with latest technologies.

 📚 Most of my skills were learned on the internet.
 That's why I think that education is important to share with everyone.
-Education can change your life and give you oportunities.
+Education can change your life and give you opportunities.

 ✋ I always try to help other software teammates with their problems as much as I can, strengthening relations.
-I also have experience working and coordinating software teams in for example study-app.
+I also have experience working and coordinating software teams in for example `study-app`.

 ## 👨‍💻 Skills